ernieay/emailClient/README.md

 Server (500) errors are otherwise abstracted from the user - eg if both clients fail for whatever reason, at the moment the user is just told that no clients are available.

+Errors are logged to file using a logging framework.

 ### Credentials
 API keys are retrieved via environment variables which are set in the "production" deployment environment.